• Home

 • High Turnover Rates: If your property experiences frequent tenant changes, more frequent painting may be necessary to address wear and ensure the unit remains appealing to new tenants.

 • Move-Out Condition: When tenants move out, you should assess the condition of the paint.
-If there are significant marks, stains, or damage, repainting may be needed before the next tenant moves in.
+If the walls are clean and intact, full painting is not required before the next tenant moves in, but in case of significant marks, stains, or damage, repainting may be needed.

 3. Type of Property